 – ensures that the Board is aware of the views and opinions of employees on relevant matters.

 The Non-Executive Directors contribute independent thinking and judgement through the application of their external experience and knowledge.
 They scrutinise the performance of management and provide constructive challenge to the Executive Directors.
 They ensure that the Group is operating within the governance and risk framework approved by the Board.

-– Approving resolutions and associated documents to be put to general meetings of shareholders;
+– approving resolutions and associated documents to be put to general meetings of Shareholders; and

 A copy of the Matters Reserved for the Board is available here.